DHTMLX/docs-booking/README.md

 <h1 align="center"><a href="https://docs-next.dhtmlx.com/booking/">DHTMLX Booking Documentation</a></h1>

 JavaScript Booking library is a ready-made component designed to be easily incorporated into your application.
 It provides end-users with functionality for scheduling appointments online with wide search options.
+The widget is made responsive and optimised for mobile devices.

 ## Explore documentation locally